WBHarry/introduce-me/README.md

 https://user-images.githubusercontent.com/89362246/172953415-6e3c5b08-657f-4a2e-8e06-02e82f3821ae.mp4

-The fanfare will display the actor's name, and optionally a short flavor text that the module adds to actors.
+The fanfare will display the actor's name, and optionally a short flavor text that you can add to actors.
 After the display, the actor will be set to display their name whenever someone hovers their token, since they have now been introduced!

 # Useage